© 2025 WEMU

 In addition to running the daily operation of WEMU, she is responsible for station strategic planning, budget, fund raising strategies and initiatives, grant writing, event production, marketing and public relations, and serves as the station’s public service director.
 To date, she has raised over twenty million dollars for WEMU.

 Under Ms. Motherwell’s leadership and direction, WEMU saw its audience increase by 32% during the pandemic due to its hyper-local news focus and locally hosted and produced jazz and blues programs, which listeners described as “a welcome respite from news fatigue.”
-When the station’s news director was sidelined by illness in October and November of 2020 she directed and produced election coverage for the local and regional races.
+When the station’s news director was sidelined by illness in October and November of 2020 she directed and produced election coverage for the local, regional, and national races.

 As President of the Ann Arbor Blues and Jazz Festival Board of Directors, she worked with US Senator, Debbie Stabenow, to obtain Local Legacy designation for the Festival, whose records are now archived at the Library of Congress.
 In the summer of 2014 she worked with other Michigan public broadcasters to produce and present a tribute to retiring US Congressman, John Dingell, who introduced the 1964 Public Broadcasting Act.
-Together with Golden International, she developed the popular Detroit Jazz Festival shuttle bus program which is in its 13th year.
-Ms. Motherwell also produced a tribute to WEMU’s retiring music director, Linda Yohn, at the Detroit Jazz Festival, accepted a Distinguished Achievement Award from the Detroit Music Awards for 40 years of jazz programming, and coordinated with the EMU marching band to produce a halftime tribute to WEMU.
-For several years she has produced WEMU’s successful Blues Barbecue which has presented such luminaries as Laith Al Saadi and Thornetta Davis, also produces and hosts an annual jazz brunch for WEMU donors, and produces the free WEMU/Sesi Motors 5:01 Jazz Series that runs on the first Friday of every month between October and May.
+Together with Golden International, she developed the popular Detroit Jazz Festival shuttle bus program which is in its 15th year.
+Ms. Motherwell also produced a tribute to WEMU’s retiring music director, Linda Yohn, at the Detroit Jazz Festival, accepted a Distinguished Achievement Award from the Detroit Music Awards for 40 years of jazz programming, and coordinated with the EMU marching band to produce halftime tributes to WEMU in 2017 and 2023.
+For several years she produced WEMU’s successful Blues Barbecue which has presented such luminaries as Laith Al Saadi and Thornetta Davis, hosts an annual State of the Station breakfast for key WEMU stakeholders and donors every January, and produces the free Jan Winkelman 5:01 Jazz Series that runs on the first Friday of every month between October and May.
+Most recently she produced an award winning video highlighting WEMU’s 45 year jazz format, an award-winning Black History Month vignette project with the African American Cultural and Historical Museum (2023 and 2024), the award winning ‘Why Jazz’ tribute for Jazz Appreciation Month (2024), and an award-winning music tribute for Black Music Month in 2023.

 Ms. Motherwell has a BA in History from the University of Michigan and did graduate work in Historic Preservation administration at EMU.
-She has been a session developer and presenter at several annual Public Radio Development and Marketing Conferences, served as the President of the Board of Directors of the Ann Arbor Blues and Jazz Festival, Secretary of the Board of Directors for Washtenaw Literacy, participated as a ‘Hoops to Heels’ mentor for EMU Women’s Basketball and has been recognized for service to the arts by the Washtenaw Council for the Arts.
-She was a member of the inaugural class of CPB’s Leadership for Philanthropy for the Corporation for Public Broadcasting, is a current officer and board member of the Michigan Association of Public Broadcasters and the Michigan Public Radio Network, is a member of the Cultural Leaders Forum of Washtenaw County, and is an executive board member and president of Women in Philanthropy at EMU.
+She has been a session developer and presenter at several annual Public Radio Development and Marketing Conferences, served as the President of the Board of Directors of the Ann Arbor Blues and Jazz Festival, Secretary of the Board of Directors for Washtenaw Literacy, participated as a ‘Hoops to Heels’ mentor for EMU Women’s Basketball and was recognized for service to the arts by the Washtenaw Council for the Arts.
+She was a member of the inaugural class of CPB’s Leadership for Philanthropy for the Corporation for Public Broadcasting, is the current president of the Michigan Association of Public Broadcasters and the Michigan Public Radio Network, is a member of the Cultural Leaders Forum of Washtenaw County, and is an executive board member and president of Women in Philanthropy at EMU.